usbong/newsletters/notes/LessonsLearned/asahiShimbun/202306/asahiShimbunV20230624.md

 --> where: select members shall buy excessively more of item, to be sold OUTSIDE of "COOPERATIVE Structure" <br/>
 --> cause?
 QUICK MONEY; <br/>
 --> remembers: such to have also been a problem with CRYPTO-CURRENCY<br/>
---> (even with intention to maintain stop LOSS of MONEY/CAPITAL)
+--> (even with intention to stop LOSS of MONEY/CAPITAL)

 ### REFERENCE